crxssed7/notable-figures/figures/Stephen R. Bourne.md

 # Biography
 Bourne has a Bachelor of Science (BSc) degree in mathematics from King's College London, England.
 He has a Diploma in Computer Science and a Doctor of Philosophy (Ph.D.) in mathematics from Trinity College, Cambridge.
 Subsequently, he worked on an ALGOL 68 compiler at the University of Cambridge Computer Laboratory (see ALGOL 68C).
 He also worked on CAMAL, a system for algebraic manipulation used for lunar theory calculations.

 After the University of Cambridge, Bourne spent nine years at Bell Labs with the Seventh Edition Unix team.
-Besides the Bourne shell, he wrote the adb debugger and The Unix System, the second book on the topic, intended for general readers.
+Besides the Bourne shell, he wrote the The Unix System, intended for general readers.

 After Bell Labs, Bourne worked in senior engineering management positions at Silicon Graphics, Digital Equipment Corporation, Sun Microsystems, and Cisco Systems.